 Operations Area Map

 Drilling in 2012 and 2013 was designed to support modification of the original Mary pit design to the southwest to include the continuation of mineralization into the Mary LC zone.
-A highly successful program led to completion of a mineral reserve and resource estimate for the Mary LC and incorporation of the expanded pit design into the updated LOM Plan.
+A highly successful program led to completion of a mineral reserve and resource estimate for the Mary - Mary LC and incorporation of the expanded pit design into the updated LOM Plan.
 Pre-stripping of the Mary LC pit commenced in the first quarter of 2014 and extraction of development ore was realized in the second quarter of 2014.
+Attaining commercial production status at Mary LC is expected in Q4 2015.

-Infill and step-out drilling on the Mary LC deposit has continued since the March 31, 2014 cut-off date of the LOM Plan and is focused on increasing the total mineral resources, upgrading resource categories, lowering the strip ratio and potentially increasing the mineral reserve estimate for the Mary LC deposit.
-An additional 84 drill holes within and proximal to the Mary LC pit are planned to be completed by year end.
+Infill and step-out drilling on the Mary LC post the March 31, 2014 cut-off date of the LOM Plan focused on increasing the total mineral resources, upgrading resource categories, lowering the strip ratio and potentially increasing the mineral reserve estimate for the deposit.

 Mary LC Drill Plan